My Fault (film): Reception

 Lucas Hill-Paul of Daily Express rated the film 2 out of 5 stars, considering that it might be "Prime Video's trashiest venture yet, but it at least arrives with a self-aware wink and two likable leads".
 John Serba of Decider.com gave My Fault a negative review, deeming it to be "an atrocious movie", with the characters being otherwise "insipid and rudimentary".

 My Fault became Amazon Prime Video's most popular film worldwide in 2023.
 The movie remained in the top 5 the following year in 2024 and became the #4 most popular movie on Prime in 2024.

 Sequels and remake

-Prime Video green-lit the production of two sequels completing Mercedes Ron's book trilogy: Your Fault (released in December 2024) and Our Fault.
+Prime Video green-lit the production of two sequels completing Mercedes Ron's book trilogy: Your Fault (released in December 2024) and Our Fault (released in October 2025).
 Both sequels feature Domingo González in direction duties.

 An English-language remake, My Fault: London, directed by Dani Girdwood and Charlotte Fassler and starring Asha Banks and Matthew Broome, was released in February 2025.